Decision Making At The End Of Life

 WHO DECIDES WHEN TO PALLIATE?

-The answer, at first glance, might seem as if it should be doctors and patients and patient’s families all working together.
+The answer might seem at first glance as if it should be doctors, patients, and patient’s families all working together.
 And this is usually, in my experience, how it goes.
-But making a collaborative decision to switch from an intent to cure to an intent to palliate only, or leaving the decision entirely in the hands of a patient’s family when the patient is unconscious or otherwise unable to decide for themselves often has an unintended consequence: guilt.
+But making a collaborative decision to switch from an intent to cure to an intent to palliate only, or leaving the decision entirely in the hands of a patient’s family when the patient is unconscious or otherwise unable to decide for themselves often has an unintended consequence—guilt.
 Family members who find themselves burdened with decision-making authority over their ill loved one who decide to withdraw aggressive medical care even for the most logical and compassionate of reasons are often left feeling, whether rational or not, that they themselves killed the very person they meant to protect.

 Having seen this multiple times early in my career, I’ve since taken to telling families when further attempts to cure seem hopelessly futile that, though their agreement is necessary to switch to palliative care only, I’m more informing them that’s what we should do than asking their permission.
 It may seem at first glance overly paternalistic to say, “This isn’t your decision to make, and it’s not mine, either.
 The disease made the choice for us all.”
 But in all the years I’ve been caring for terminally ill patients, the only reaction I’ve ever encountered in response to my saying this, usually after days or even weeks of emotional ups and downs as their loved one improved then worsened then improved and then worsened again, is relief.